 LAB MEDIA: Figure 4B Video Editor: Please emphasize the plot on the lower left (ABT-263)

 A histogram of PE (P-E) channel data showed that 42% of ETO-treated cells were DPP4+ (D-P-P-four-positive) [1].
-Further, visualization with two-dimensional dot plots indicated that 44% of ETO-treated cells were double-positive for DDAO-Galactoside [2] and DPP4 (D-P-P-four) versus 4% of vehicle-only cells [3].
+Further, visualization with two-dimensional dot plots indicated that 44% of ETO-treated cells were double-positive for DDAOG [2] and DPP4 (D-P-P-four) versus 4% of vehicle-only cells [3].
 Authors: Please confirm that the pronunciation guide (red italics font) for DPP4+ is correct?
+"D-P-P-four" is correct

 LAB MEDIA: Figure 5A